alasca-association/tarook/docs/user/explanation/services/fluxcd.rst

    k8s-service-layer.fluxcd.enabled = true;

-For further configuration options please refer to :ref:`the Flux configuration section <cluster-configuration.flux>`.
+For further configuration options please refer to :ref:`the Flux configuration section <configuration-options.yk8s.k8s-service-layer.fluxcd>`.

 To learn more about fluxcd, please refer to the `official documentation <https://fluxcd.io/flux/concepts/>`__